DespisiclePerson/Exp-func-inspired-by-pow-func-from-cmath-library/README.md

 # Exp-func-inspired-by-pow-func-from-cmath-library
-So I recreate a power function from cmath libraru
+So I recreate a power function from cmath library
 HOW TO USE:

 1."#include <n_exp.hpp>